Julia Haart: Leaving the Haredi community

+Right from the start, there was friction in the Hendlers' marriage.

 While living as a Haredi Jew throughout the 1990s and early 2000s, Haart became increasingly uncomfortable with her community.
 The treatment of her younger daughter, Miriam, bothered her in particular.
 In a 2021 interview with The New York Times, she said that her daughter "just wouldn't conform.
 They were doing to her what they had done to me — trying to push her down and mold her into that flat person that they could disappear.
 I couldn't let that happen."

-Haart also dealt with mental health issues, telling the Los Angeles Times in an interview that before leaving the community, she had contemplated suicide, but worried about how the stigma within the Haredi community would affect her children's shidduch prospects.
 After leaving the community, she took on the name Julia Haart.
 The last name Haart is derived from her maiden name, Leibov, which is similar to Lev, Hebrew for "heart".
+Thereafter, Haart entered the fashion industry, with the help of investors and business partners.